Summary of Product Characteristics Updated 05-Jan-2021 | Accord-UK Ltd

 Not known: Liver function test abnormal

-In the clinical studies performed with fosinopril sodium, the incidence of adverse effects did not differ between elderly (more than 65 years of age) and younger patients.
+In the clinical studies performed with fosinopril, the incidence of adverse effects did not differ between elderly (more than 65 years of age) and younger patients.

 Hypotension or syncope was a cause for discontinuation of therapy in 0.3% of patients.